Digital Plumber — Python — #adventofcode Day 12

 !!! commentary This is one of those problems where I’m pretty sure that my algorithm isn’t close to being the most efficient, but it definitely works!
 For the sake of solving the challenge that’s all that matters, but it still bugs me.

-By now I’ve become used to using fileinput to transparently read data either from files given on the command-line or standard input if no arguments are given.
+to transparently read data either from files given on the command-line or standard input if no arguments are given.

 import fileinput as fi

 First we make an initial pass through the input data, creating a group for each line representing the programs on that line (which can communicate with each other).
-We store this as a Python set.
+We store this as a Python set

 groups = []